MicrosoftDocs/azure-devops-docs/docs/cross-service/manage-change.md

 > - Define and track status of change
 > - Analyze and prioritize change requirements
 > - Monitor and report on changes
+> - Keep stakeholders and teams informed of changes.

-This article maps Agile change management tasks by project managers to the tools Azure DevOps supports.
+This article provides best practices and guidance for managing change.
+It also maps Agile change management tasks by project managers to the tools Azure DevOps supports.
 More detailed information is provided under [Related articles](#related-articles).

 ## Where does change arise?
 How can we minimize change?

-Very briefly, valid changes can occur from a number of areas:
+Changes to a software development project can occur from a number of areas, such as one or more of the following:

 - Business needs and customer needs change
 - New priorities arise
 - Feature requirements change as new information arises
-- Resources change and organizations change
+- Resources and organizations change
 - New dependencies are discovered
 - Development or testing takes longer than expected.

 ### Minimize changes that are avoidable

-Less valid changes that can occur and contribute to scope creep include the following items.
+While some changes are unavoidable, other types of changes are avoidable.
 Many of these types of changes arise when a team is new to Agile methods and may not have completely adopted an Agile culture.
+Such types of changes often introduce scope creep during a sprint or release.

+> [!NOTE]
+> *What is Scope creep?
+Scope creep occurs when the deliverables or features of a project expand from what was originally defined, without a commensurate change in additional time or budget.*

+To minimize avoidable changes, the following occurrences should be avoided.

+- Requirements aren't clearly articulated
+- Requirements aren't well prioritized
+- The team hasn't agreed on how they'll manage change
+- Poor estimates on planned work
+- New requests aren't negotiated
 - A team member is unclear on a requirement, project scope, or acceptance criteria
 - A team member is focused on developing what they believe to be best rather than what is required
 - One or more team members make decisions without communicating with others
-- Requirements aren't clearly articulated
-- Requirements aren't well prioritized
-- No agreement within the team on how to handle change
-- Poor estimates
-- New requests aren't negotiated
 - Stakeholders and customer input isn't sought out early enough or well enough
 - Team members don't raise issues proactively.

 ### Adopt best change management practices

 To avoid some of these undesirable changes, you'll want to integrate  best change management practices into your organization culture.

 - Continuous improvement
 - Agile practices and an entrepreneurial mindset
 - Transparent operations
 - Daily communication
 - More upfront work to minimize change
 - Early engagement of the change